Aksh10x/Codexa/README.md

 2.Navigate into the project folder: cd codexa/codexa

 3. Install Dependencies: npm install

+4. Setup the environment:
+   - Setup your Gemini (or any other) api.
+   - Setup your Firebase project.
+   - Setup the environment variables according to given example file.

-4. Build the extension: npm run build
+6. Build the extension: npm run build

-5. Load the extension in Chrome: Enable developer mode in your extensions page; Click on Load Unpacked and select the dist foler in the project.
+7. Load the extension in Chrome: Enable developer mode in your extensions page; Click on Load Unpacked and select the dist foler in the project.

 ## 🛡️ Permissions
 Codexa requires minimal permissions to work on code-hosting websites.
 We do not store or track your browsing data.